 EB-5 Visas for International Students

 The first step in the EB-5 visa process is finding an EB-5 project to invest in.
 EB-5 projects are identified by EB-5 Regional Centers and the investments are designed to reduce the risk so it can be paid back after five years.
-For example, the investment firm LCR Capital Partners focuses on signature real estate developments with highly established developers.
 It’s very important to do thorough research on EB-5 projects as the investments are “at risk” and if the project is unsuccessful the investor could end up losing money.